Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: Introduction

 As already mentioned, we investigate the effects of rotation on the phase diagram by considering a state of rigid rotation with constant angular velocity $\Omega$.
 To enforce the causality constraint of the resulting state, we enclose the system in a cylindrical boundary of radius $R$, such that $\Omega R \le 1$.
 On the boundary of the system, we follow Refs.~\cite{Ebihara:2016fwa,Zhang:2020hha} and employ the spectral boundary conditions \cite{Hortacsu:1980kv} (see Ref.~\cite{Ambrus:2015lfr} for the implementation within a cylindrical surface) to constrain the allowed fermionic states.
 This leads to a quantization of the transverse momentum by means of the roots of the Bessel functions, thus requiring numerical methods for the computation of all fermionic expectation values.
 The spectral boundary conditions have the advantage of preserving chiral symmetry \cite{Zhang:2020hha}, unlike the MIT bag model \cite{Chodos:1974je,Chernodub:2016kxh,Chernodub:2017ref,Chernodub:2017mvp}, which explicitly breaks this symmetry.
+The resulting geometry is still infinite, due to the assumed homogeneity along the $z$ direction.
+In order to consider the properties of strongly interacting matter inside a finite volume, one should impose suitable boundary conditions on the top and bottom lids of the cylinder \cite{Shanker:1983yd}.

-We performed a thorough investigation of the phase structure of strongly-interacting matter extensively over the parameter space of the model.
+We performed a thorough investigation of the phase structure of strongly interacting matter extensively over the parameter space of the model.
 While allowing the angular velocity $\Omega$ to vary between $0$ (static system) and $\Omega R = 1$ (causal limit), we considered system sizes from small (where the fermionic contributions are suppressed) to very large (thermodynamic limit) and studied the impact of both rotation and boundary effects on the phase diagram.
-In the limit of small volume, where fermionic contributions are suppressed, the Polyakov sector is dominant and the deconfinement transition proceeds as for the unbounded, pure-glue system.
-For large system sizes, it is expected that the thermodynamics of the system should be compatible with the classical Tolman-Ehrenfest (TE) law.
+In the limit of small volume, where fermionic contributions are suppressed, the Polyakov sector is dominant and the deconfinement transition proceeds as for the unbounded, non-rotating, pure-glue system.
+For large system sizes, it is expected that the thermodynamics of the system should be compatible with the classical TE law.